 Nitmiluk National Park

-You'll be drawn to the majestic beauty and sheer size of the spectacular Katherine Gorge.
+You'll be drawn to the majestic beauty and sheer size of the spectacular Nitmiluk Gorge.

 Located on the lands of the Jawoyn people, rock art sites dot the park and dreaming stories bring the silent gorge walls to life.

 You can learn about the Jawoyn people's association with the land at the Nitmiluk Centre or by taking a boat cruise of the first few gorges.

 Take sunrise or sunset cruises and see the gorge turn all shades of mauve and red.

 There are canoes for hire or you can get a permit to use your own canoe from the Nitmiluk National Park Visitor Centre.

 You can canoe to the fourth, sixth and ninth gorges and camp overnight, but make sure you book ahead of time by calling Nitmiluk Tours on (08) 8972 1253 or 1300 146 743.

 You can use fishing lures in areas of the Katherine River, but fishing is not permitted in Edith Falls.

 Walkers have plenty of trails to choose from and waterfalls to see, but the ultimate trek is the 62km Jatbula Trail.

 To fully experience Nitmiluk Gorge, take a helicopter ride and get set down for a swim in one of the harder to reach gorges.